barbagroup/petibm-rollingpitching/README.md

 We used Docker 1.39 (see [version info](docker/Docker.version)) and Singularity 3.4.2.

+## Software/Hardware requirements

+The following list of libraries and tools should be installed on the host machine to be able to run the Singularity image:

+* CUDA Toolkit 10.1
+* Singularity 3.4+
+* OpenMPI 3.1.4

+The NVIDIA AmgX library contained in the Docker image `mesnardo/petibm-rollingpitching:PetIBM0.5.1-xenial` was compiled with CUDA Toolkit 10.1 to target NVIDIA GPUs with a compute capability of 3.5 (Kepler - Tesla K20, K40), 3.7 (Kepler - Tesla K80), 6.0 (Pascal - Tesla P100), and 7.0 (Volta - Tesla V100).

+Note we used NVIDIA V100 GPUs to solve the pressure Poisson system in our simulations; the two other linear systems were solved on CPUs with the PETSc library.
+If no GPUs are available on the host machine, one should still be able to use the same Docker or Singularity image and solve the Poisson system on CPUs.
+Otherwise, one should be able to launch and configure an AWS EC2 instance following [these instructions](misc/running-on-aws.md).

 ## Hardware configuration and run times

 See [this README section](runs/README.md/#hardware-configuration-and-run-times).